What is whistleblowing?

 Misconduct in the workplace can take many forms, ranging from minor policy violations to serious illegal activities.
 Understanding common whistleblowing claims helps organisations create effective reporting systems and foster a safe work environment.
 Here are some frequent types of whistleblowing claims:

-Sexual harassment includes unwanted advances, inappropriate comments, and other behaviours that create a hostile work environment.
+• Sexual harassment often includes unwelcome advances, inappropriate comments, or other behaviours that contribute to a hostile work environment.
+Encouraging employees to speak up about these issues creates a safer, more respectful workplace.

 Whistleblowing definition and why it is important